 What is Taste of Madison?

 The Taste of Madison is a celebration of food, entertainment, and fun!
-For the past 34 years, Madison's finest in eats and entertainment, families and friends gather in the Capitol Square for this free festival.
-This year, Taste of Madison features over 80 restaurants and 200+ menu items, 26 beverage stands, 3 stages, and over 35 live musical performances.
+For the past 35 years, Madison's finest in eats and entertainment, families and friends gather in the Capitol Square for this free festival.
+Typically, Taste of Madison features over 80 restaurants and 200+ menu items, 26 beverage stands, 3 stages, and over 35 live musical performances.

 When is Taste of Madison?